 - Agencies - the user knows they want to outsource their lead generation efforts, and that they want an agency to provide this service.

 - Manchester - indicates that they are looking for a local agency (this specific keyword becomes even more important when optimising for local SEO)

 To further illustrate intent within long-tail keywords: “What services do lead generation agencies offer?”
 Or “Should I Outsource my Content Marketing?” are indicative of a user who a) knows what they want and b) is looking for informational content to aid their next decision.

-These keywords also often have a higher click-through rate because the keywords are more specific - and so the results more relevant.
+These keywords also often have a higher click-through rate because the keywords are more specific - and so the results are more relevant.
 They are also more likely to result in a sale, given the intent behind the search phrase.

-Experimentation is key when trying to find relevant longer tail keywords.
+Experimentation is key when trying to find relevant longer-tail keywords.
 Businesses need to thoroughly understand their market, starting with a deep understanding of their ideal customer.